AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 # Backgrounds

 Adventurers come from a great variety of walks of life before they embark on their journeys.
-The Koware Jidai has done much to fling people from these roles into an unknown future, often leaving behind these previous lives out of necessity rather than opportunity  Rōnin, Scholar, Geisha, Merchant; people of entirely different experiences may find themselves in an unlikely union, one where sharing their unique skills gives them an advantage against an uncaring world.
+The Koware Jidai has done much to force people from these roles into an unknown future, often leaving behind these previous lives out of necessity rather than opportunity.
+Rōnin, Scholar, Geisha, Merchant; people of entirely different experiences may find themselves in an unlikely union, one where sharing their unique skills gives them an advantage against an uncaring world.

 :